Summarized Tax Strategies

 Source: Advanced Tax Strategies

-• The donor gets an upfront charitable deduction for the remainder value passing to charity.
+• You then get an upfront charitable deduction for the remainder value passing to charity.

 Source: Advanced Tax Strategies